huy310304/CS50P-Final-Project/README.md

 3. Run the game: `python project_v3.py`

 ## Usage
-After starting the game, users can:
+After starting the game, users can choose an option:
+1. View Instructions.
-- Register or log in to an account.
+2. Register or log in to an account to play.
-- Choose numbers and receive feedback on their properties.
-- View the leaderboard.
+3. Display the leaderboard.
-- Explore number properties in a quick check mode.
+4. Explore number properties in a quick check mode.
+5. Exit

 ## Features
 - **User Authentication:** Secure registration and login.